General

 Will the Kichi Sibi multi-use trail connection through Tunney's be maintained?

 The Kichi Sibi multi-use trail connection is maintained by a group of volunteers.
-The Government of Canada is happy to host the connection and provide parking for its use.
+The Government of Canada is happy to host the connection and provide parking for its use and the amended Master Plan does contemplate the continuation of the trail.

 Housing